nealonhager/surpyvor/README.md

 - add state of game summary function
 - add more conversations
+- improve conversations
   - add relationship to conversations
   - add remaining characters to conversations
   - add talk about jury to conversations
-- generate proper perceived social threat level
+- improve perceived social threat level
-- generate proper perceived challenge threat level
+- improve perceived challenge threat level
 - add tie logic to tribal council
 - improve challenges

+ALL IMAGES AND NAMES ARE GENERATED AND NOT BASED ON REAL PEOPLE.